 You’ve chosen new taps for a bathroom sink; now it’s time to fit them into your basin!

-Step one: Turn off the water at the mains supply for both hot and cold water.
-Run the taps in the house to drain any water left in the system.
+Run the taps in the house to drain any remaining water in the system.
 Confirm the mains supply is off and leave all taps in the ‘open’ position across the property.

-Step two: Go under the basin and, using a wrench, unscrew the nut(s) holding the basin to the tap.
-Once this is done, you can gently lift and move the tap off of the basin.
-Check that it is separate from the pipe system too.
+Once this is done, you can gently lift and move the tap off the basin.
+Check that it is separate from the pipe system, too.

 Note: If there are any issues with the fittings connecting to the old pipework, then you’ll need an adaptor.
-Fittings manufactured with plastic might need a connector, and monobloc (one spout) taps will need a reducing coupler.
+Fittings manufactured with plastic may need a connector, and monobloc (one spout) taps will need a reducing coupler.

-Step four: Take your flexible connectors and screw this into your tap on one end.
-With the copper piping system on the other, add a compression fitting in between.
-Compression fittings can help regulate the pressure between the two pipes which is safer than leaving them to run at random, so it’s advised to fit them where possible.
-After this, your tap should be well secured to your basin with the hot and cold pipes connecting from the wall to the new pipes.
+With the copper piping system in the other hand, add a compression fitting in between.
+Compression fittings can help regulate the pressure between the two pipes.
+This is safer than leaving them to run at random, so it’s advised to fit them where possible.
+After this, secure your tap to the basin and connect the hot and cold pipes from the wall to the new pipes.

-Step five: Make your final checks for issues such as damages, leaks or loose connecting sections.
 Once this has been completed, leave the new tap in the ‘open’ position as you did before with the other taps and then turn the water supply back on at the mains.
+If the stream of water is nice and steady, with both hot and cold working as needed, there you have it.
+A newly fitted basin tap!

 How to change bath taps